Grants, contests, writing residencies, conferences

 Nonfiction book proposals

-If you are writing nonfiction or think you don’t want an agent, start here.
-Or start here for how to write a book proposal.
+If you are writing nonfiction, start here for how to write a book proposal.
 Probably what is most often the case with nonfiction book proposals is that the writer finds an agent before writing the proposal.
 This happens in various ways.
 Getting an agent through a query is less common with nonfiction than with fiction.
 Often, with nonfiction, the writer has built a platform via blogging or speaking or social media, or has written something on his/her book topic for a major publication and it has gone somewhat viral.
 Agents will contact the writer in this case, and often ask for a nonfiction book proposal after or before signing the writer up.
 So you still have to do a proposal at some point; it’s just a matter of when.
 If you have a great idea for a nonfiction book and want to try agents with it, then you may need to have the proposal in hand in order to send out queries.
 Try the posts above for more information.

 Agent submission resources